EvilEyedPigeon/udacity-fsnd-p3-item-catalog/README.md

 Usage
 -----

 To use the project, download and configure the application.
-[You will have to create your own Google application.]
+You will have to create a Google Developers Console project and use your own client ID.

 Run the application:
 ```